sguox002/leetcode/review/math1.md

-942. DI String Match
+### 942. DI String Match
-return any permutation matching the DI string one solution: We track high (h = N - 1) and low (l = 0) numbers within [0 ...
-N - 1].
+return any permutation matching the DI string<br/>
+one solution: We track high (h = N - 1) and low (l = 0) numbers within [0 ...
+N - 1]. <br/>
 When we encounter 'I', we insert the current low number and increase it.
-With 'D', we insert the current high number and decrease it.
-In the end, h == l, so we insert that last number to complete the premutation. this is a greedy solution or two pointers
+With 'D', we insert the current high number and decrease it. <br/>
+In the end, h == l, so we insert that last number to complete the premutation.<br/>
+this is a greedy solution or two pointers<br/>
 ```cpp
     vector<int> diStringMatch(string S) {
         //DI sequence, backtrace of dp